by Ami Clarke

 Contrary to what we may suspect, traditional print media has a potentially longer shelf life, through the wide distribution of papers that resist the censorious reach of authorities, commercially or politically motivated.

-N-PUBLISH (2.01) focus' on the communications between people in the life of Chelsea (then Bradley) E Manning, a US soldier who was arrested May 2010 in Iraq, and charged in July with transferring classified data onto his personal computer and communicating national defense information to an unauthorized source, whom many have speculated was Julian Assange (Wikileaks), and that informed the leaked information that became widely known as 'cable-gate'.
+UN-PUBLISH (2.01) focus' on the communications between people in the life of Chelsea Manning, a US soldier who was arrested May 2010 in Iraq, and charged in July with transferring classified data onto her personal computer and communicating national defense information to an unauthorized source, whom many have speculated was Julian Assange (Wikileaks), and that informed the leaked information that became widely known as 'cable-gate'.

 No one suspected a thing.
 (I) listened and lip-synched to Lady Gaga's Telephone while "exfiltrating" possibly the largest data spillage in America History" (Chelsea Manning)